Taichung Power Plant: Generation units

 The power plant consists of ten coal-fired units with nominal capacity of 550 MW each.
 Four original units were commissioned in 1991 and 1992.
 In 1996–1997, four additional units were added.
 The eight older units have a total estimated coal requirement of around 12 million tonnes of bituminous and 2.5 million tonnes of sub-bituminous coal a year.
 In August 2005 and June 2006, 550 MW sub-critical pressure units 9 and 10 were installed on the adjacent land reclaimed by depositing ash.

-In addition to ten coal-fired steam turbines, Taichung Power Plant has another 4 gas turbines and 22 wind turbines which add another 280 MW and 44 MW additional capacity respectively.
+In addition to ten coal-fired steam turbines, Taichung Power Plant has another 4 gas turbines and 22 wind turbines which contribute 280 MW and 44 MW of additional power generation capacity, respectively.

 Components

 The plant has a complex conveyor system.
 There are three belts from the harbour which bring the coal into the plant via six ship unloaders, two bucket type and four screw type.
 The coal is either directed straight to a unit or stacked in the coal yard by five stacker/reclaimers.
 The coal can be reclaimed from here and sent to any of the 10 units.
-There is built in redundancy in the critical conveyor paths.
+There is built-in redundancy in the critical conveyor paths.

-All of the belts are equipped with fire detection system to monitor the temperature along the belt and to send alarms in the case of fire to minimize damage.
-The coal receiving facilities were completed in 1992.
+All of the belts are equipped with fire detection system to monitor the temperature along the belt and to sound alarm in the case of fire to minimize damage.
+The coal-receiving facilities were completed in 1992.

 The boiler for each unit is drum type, water-cooled, naturally circulated with dry bottom furnace, balance draft and coal and oil-fired capability.

 The steam turbine for each unit is a tandem-compound with four flow exhaust, single reheat and 550 MW rated capacity.

 The generators are supercritical steam high power density.

 The electrostatic precipitator removes 99.8% of the particulates and classifies them for industrial cement and land reclamation.

 The power plant is connected to the grid via a 345 kV switchyard.